Skip to main content

 For vaccination sites closest to you, check vaccines.gov.
 This free resource provides accurate and up-to-date information about vaccination services in your area.
 You can also text your zip code to 438829, or call 1-800-232-0233 to find locations near you in the U.S.

-As of October 2023, the Lincoln-Lancaster County Health Department (LLCHD) will provide updated COVID-19 vaccine solely to adults and children who are uninsured or underinsured, and children with Medicaid.
+The Lincoln-Lancaster County Health Department (LLCHD) will provide updated COVID-19 vaccine solely to adults and children who are uninsured or underinsured, and children with Medicaid.
 The updated vaccination process is as follows:

 • Adults and children who are uninsured or underinsured, and children age 18 and younger with Medicaid – The government still provides COVID-19 vaccine at no cost to these groups and is working with partners including local health departments.
 LLCHD has received vaccine shipments.
 Eligible individuals can receive updated COVID-19 vaccines at the Health Department by appointment only.
 Call 402-441-8065 to schedule a date and time.